a program for permanent change.

 - Not receiving or eligible for disability benefits

-- Any dependent children must be under 18 years old
+- All dependent children are between 4 months and 18 years old

 - Can provide proof of custody for children or of engagement in custody process